Experimental System for Molecular Communication in Pipe Flow With Magnetic Nanoparticles: Introduction

 In the context of MC, the use of magnetic nanoparticles as information carriers has been considered in \cite{wicke_magnetic_2019,schafer_nd_2018,schafer_analytical_2019,schafer_transfer_2020} and \cite{kisseleff_magnetic_2017}, where the benefits of attracting them towards a receiver are theoretically evaluated and the design of a wearable device for detecting them is proposed, respectively.
-However, an experimental MC system with magnetic nanoparticles as information carriers has only been presented in the conference version of this work \cite{unterweger_experimental_2018}.
-Furthermore, for this testbed, the design and characterization of receiver \cite{bartunik_novel_2019,ahmed_characterization_2019,bartunik_comparative_2020} and transmitter devices \cite{bartunik_amplitude_2020,schlechtweg_magnetic_2019} has also been investigated.
+Furthermore, based on the conference version of this work \cite{unterweger_experimental_2018}, the design and characterization of receiver \cite{bartunik_novel_2019,ahmed_characterization_2019,bartunik_comparative_2020} and transmitter devices \cite{bartunik_amplitude_2020,schlechtweg_magnetic_2019} for MC systems using magnetic nanoparticles have been investigated.
+However, a comprehensive communication-theoretical analysis of the complete experimental magnetic nanoparticle based MC system has not been provided, yet.

 Similar to \cite{farsad_novel_2017,khaloopour_experimental_2019,tuccitto_reactive_2018}, in this paper, we present a testbed for in-vessel MC.
 Our setup differs in that it uses specifically designed superparamagnetic iron oxide nanoparticles (SPIONs) as information carriers, which are biocompatible, clinically safe, and do not interfere with other chemical processes and thus might be attractive for applications such as monitoring of chemical reactors where particles stored in a reservoir could be released upon an event like the detection of a defect which is then communicated to a central control station for further processing.
 In the proposed testbed, SPIONs are injected and transported along a propagation tube by fluid flow which is established by a peristaltic pump.
 The propagation tube runs through the receiver where the magnetic susceptibility of the mixture of water and SPIONs within a section of the tube can be non-intrusively determined.
 The magnetic susceptibility measured in the tube section is proportional to the concentration of the particles within the section.
 This proportionality is more amenable to mathematical analysis compared to observing the pH in~\cite{farsad_novel_2017,jamali_diffusive_2018,grebenstein_biological_2019}, which non-linearly depends on the underlying proton concentration.